assafmo/SQLiteQueryServer/README.md

 - Request body must not have a CSV header.
 - Each request body line is a different query.
 - Each param in a line corresponds to a query param (a question mark in the query string).
+- Static query (without any query params):
+  - The request must be a HTTP GET to "http://$ADDRESS:$PORT/query".
+  - The query executes only once.

 ## Getting a response